ghulamyazdani/CommunityVerse/posts/fifth.md

 ---
-title: "Intro to Nextjs, How to build server side app with next"
+title: "Intro helo to Nextjs, How to build server side app with next"
 date: "June 4, 2020"
 excerpt: "Next.js gives you the best developer experience